golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 ## Installing and running yagna

-Yagna is a deamon that will let you communicate with Golem Network and perform operations on it.
+Yagna is a daemon that will let you communicate with Golem Network and perform operations on it.
 Let's install it.

 #### Install yagna